 More than 170 friends, supporters and guests of FCS turned out to celebrate 109 years of service to the community Saturday, October 27th, at the Navesink Country Club, and recognize three remarkable individuals for their commitment to the agency’s Mission and Vision.
-The 2018 Leading Lights Gala this year honored former FCS Board member Kathy Goullet, former FCS Golf Classic chair Ron Gillaspie and Monmouth Park Racetrack.
+The 2018 Leading Lights Gala honored former FCS Board member Kathy Goullet, former FCS Golf Classic chair Ron Gillaspie and Monmouth Park Racetrack.

-“A critical component to the success of this agency – or of any nonprofit organization – is its people,” FCS CEO Delly Beekman told the gathering.
+“A critical component of the success of this agency – or of any nonprofit organization – is its people,” FCS CEO Delly Beekman told the gathering.
 “Especially those whose commitment to philanthropy and volunteerism surpasses all expectation.
 Tonight we are here to honor those who have done exactly that.”

 FCS Board chair Deborah Zilai presented the agency’s Leading Lights Community Service Award to Monmouth Park Racetrack for its significant contribution to the agency’s signature program, Operation Sleighbells.
 In 2015, when the agency was faced with finding a new home for its annual holiday giving program or significantly curtailing the number of children it serves, Monmouth Park Racetrack stepped in.
 Since then, the track has donated more than 5,000 square feet of heated, lighted space for FCS’s use, enabling FCS and the community to provide holiday joy to nearly 6,000 area children and their families.

 This year’s Leading Lights Lifetime Service Award was presented to two Monmouth Beach residents, former FCS Board member Kathy Goullet for a very full and productive 14 years of service, and former FCS Golf Classic chair Ron Gillaspie for helping raise, on average, $40,000 in support annually for agency programs and services through the golf fundraiser.